Yellowen/Faalis/README.md

 > In production, `:host` should be set to the actual host of your application.

 * Ensure you have flash messages in `app/views/layouts/application.html.erb`.
-For example (Only if you want to change default layout):
+For example (only if you want to change default layout):

 ```rhtml
 <p class="notice"><%= notice %></p>
 <p class="alert"><%= alert %></p>
 ```

-* Perfrom `rails generate faalis:install_all` to copy necessary files.
+* Perform `rails generate faalis:install_all` to copy necessary files.
 * Add this to your `config/routes.rb` :

 ```ruby